Alice Springs, Remote

 Tourism and Hospitality (Central)

-To achieve this VTP273 Food Handling and Hygiene a total of Three (3) units of competency must be completed as detailed in the packaging rules and listed below.
+To achieve a CERTIFICATE III in GUIDING a total of THIRTEEN (13) units of competency must be completed comprising NINE (9) Core and FOUR (4) Elective units as detailed in the packaging rules and listed below.

-The total nominal hours for the sequence listed below is 67.
+The total Nominal Hours for the sequence listed below is 575.

 |CORE UNITS OF COMPETENCY|